ibiriukov/RAG/README.md

 # RAG Pipeline with LangChain, OpenAI, and Chroma

 > **Overview**
-A modular Retrieval-Augmented Generation (RAG) pipeline built with Python, LangChain, OpenAI, and Chroma.
-Demonstrates LLM integration, vector search, and evaluation using RAGAS.
-Designed for clarity, scalability, and interview-ready presentation.
-CI/CD-ready by design.
+Lightweight RAG evaluation framework built with LangChain, OpenAI, and Chroma.
+Measures grounding and factual integrity of model answers.
 >
 > **Highlights**
 - Retrieves context and evaluates LLM answers using RAGAS